gazebosim/docs/contributing.md

    take place in your fork.

-1. **Choose a base branch.** If your changes will break API or ABI, then base your new branch off of `default`.
+1. **Choose a base branch.** If your changes will break API or ABI, then base your new branch off of `master`.
 If your changes don't break API/ABI and you would like them to be released to an existing release with major version `N`, then use branch `ign-<library>N` as the base.

-1. **Work out of a branch** Always work out of a new branch, one that is not the default/master branch.
+1. **Work out of a branch** Always work out of a new branch, one that is not a release / master branch.
 This is a good habit to get in, and will make your life easier.

 1. **Write your code.** This is the fun part.